mozilla/ee-consultant-guidelines/docs/hosting.rst

 **Consultant Responsible**

 * Billing, either direct or pass through.
-    * Length of hosting duration.
+    * Include duration of hosting.
-    * Cost breakdown of hosting / traffic / including estimates for all costs and possible overages.
+    * Provide estimates of all costs (hosting/bandwidth/other) including any possible overages.
 * Ensuring hosting is performant.
-    * Traffic estimates, ensure project can handle expected traffic.
+    * Ensure project can handle expected traffic.
-    * Uptime, taking necessary steps to ensure project has resilency.
+    * Ensure uptime for duration of project.

 **Mozilla Responsible**

 * Domain Configuration:
     * Registration of any domains.
-    * DNS & SSL of any domains.
+    * DNS & SSL for any domains.

 ----